Introduction

 Test and optimize the call-to-action placements

-And still prove as an effective lead-generation source.
+And still prove to be an effective lead-generation source.
 Use behavioral analytics tools like HeatMaps to see how users react to different CTAs.

-Placing CTAs in different places and then optimizing them.
+Place CTAs in different places and then optimize them.
 Depending on how users respond can help you balance persuading people to take CTAs while not disrupting the user experience.

 One alternative is to use exit intent pop-ups that only appear when a user is about to leave your site.